eebbesen/minutes_maid/README.md

 Currently only works for Saint Paul meeting data from https://stpaul.legistar.com/Calendar.aspx, but the aim of the project is to make it easily adaptable for other entities.

 ## Development setup
+### Database
+By default development and test will use PostgreSQL.
+See config/database.yml for commented-out SQLite configuration.

+### Install
 ```bash
 bundle install
 RAILS_ENV=development bin/rails db:migrate